 Toss in a handful of cooked barley to your usual green salad to give it a bit of a punch and make it more filling, or, try a barley salad that is complete in and of itself, such as this lovely barley pilaf salad with wild rice and cranberries.
 Want to try your own barley salad?
 Take cooked barley, add a few steamed or fresh veggies, then top it off with any store-bought vinaigrette or a vegan salad dressing.

 Most vegetarian barley soup recipes pair barley with plenty of mushrooms to carry the flavor, but this barley soup recipe uses tomatoes and plenty of traditional soup ingredients, such as carrots, celery, onions and garlic.
-It's simple, but the folks I've served this recipe to eat it right up.
-If you're looking for something gourmet, this isn't it, but, if you're looking for a filling, high-fiber and tasty tomato soup, vegetable soup or barley soup, this one combines all... three.Continue to 5 of 8 below.
+It's a simple enough recipe, but the folks I've served this soup to eat it right up and love it.
+If you're looking for something gourmet, this isn't it, but, if you're looking for a filling, high-fiber and tasty tomato soup, vegetable soup or barley soup,... this one combines all three.Continue to 5 of 9 below.

 Just like rice and most other whole grains, barley makes an excellent pilaf served warm.
 There's not much difference between a whole-grain pilaf and a whole grain salad, so enjoy the leftovers the next day served cold.
 In this barley pilaf recipe, the earthy and nuttiness of the barley is a perfect pair for mushrooms and rosemary.
 You can top it with Parmesan cheese or nutritional yeast, but as one recipe reviewer noted, "it's sooo big on flavor!" just as it is.
 Enjoy!

 For a meatless alternative to beef and barley soup, try this vegetarian version of barley soup made with beans instead.
 It's cholesterol-free!
 The flavor comes from plenty of Italian seasonings instead of meat, cream, or lots of oil.
 It's flavored with oregano, celery salt, basil, thyme and bay leaves.
 Like many soup recipes, this bean and barley soup makes plenty, so plan on having leftovers, or, invite the neighbors to come over to slurp up this soup with you.
-This recipe is... consistently one of the most popular vegetarian recipes every year.
+Believe it or not, this... barley soup recipe is consistently one of the most popular vegetarian recipes every year.

 Looking for something a little bit different than the usual barley recipes?
 Try stuffing barley into a sliced acorn squash, and roasting it in the oven for a full meal as in this easy barley stuffed acorn squash recipe.
 Top it off with a nice Italian cheese, if you'd like, add a side green salad, and you've got yourself a full meal.